 Internal flights: Domestic airport taxes may apply.
-(See section 8.10 on 'Airport Taxes').
+(See section 7.10 on 'Airport Taxes').

-The coastal lowlands have a hot tropical climate all year round with temperatures approaching 30°C. The mountainous interior has a milder climate and in Dec-Jan temperatures hover around 18°C and it is cool at night.
-The rainy season runs May-Nov with afternoon showersalthough precipitation is more persistent on the north coast.
-Sep-Nov is the season when rainfall may be heavy and hurricanes are possible.
+Honduras has a variable topography, but the lowlands have a hot tropical climate all year round with temperatures around 30°C and a dry season between Dec-Apr.
+The mountainous interior has a milder climate and in Dec-Jan temperatures hover around 18°C and it is cool at night.
+The rainy season runs May-Nov and afternoon showers are common.
+The north coast and islands are the wettest regions and it can rain at any time of the year, although Feb-May tend to be the driest months.
+Between Sep-Nov there is a low risk of hurricanes and tropical storms.

-Lightweight cotton or linen clothes are recommended throughout the year.
+Lightweight cotton or linen clothes are recommended throughout the year as is a light rain jacket as it can rain any time on the Caribbean coast.
 Sensible shoes to explore the cobblestone streets and ruins at Copán.
 In the Bay Islands taking your own snorkelling gear and mask is beneficial.